 Level 1 Level 2 Level 3 Total

-Money market funds \$81,986 \$ - \$ - \$ 81,986
+Money market funds \$ 81,986 \$ - \$ \$ 81,986

-Commercial paper 29,080 29,080
+Commercial paper - 29,080 - 29,080

 Corporate bonds 115,921 115,921

-U.S. Government sponsored agencies 37,249 37,249
+U.S. Government sponsored agencies 37,249 - 37,249

-Municipal bonds 19,485 19,485
+Municipal bonds - 19,485 19,485

-Total \$81,986 \$201,735 \$ \$283,721
+Total \$ 81,986 \$ 201,735 \$ - \$ 283,721

 We have estimated the fair value of our long-term debt instruments, where possible, using the net present value of the payments discounted at an interest rate that is consistent with money-market rates that would have been earned on our non-interest-bearing compensating balances, which is a Level 2 input.
 However, due to the unique structure of our 2010 financing agreement with entities affiliated with Deerfield Management Company L.P. ("Deerfield") and the current non-liquid market in structured notes, there is no practicable method to determine the fair value of this instrument.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Cash Requirements" for details on the structure and terms of our 2010 financing with Deerfield.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Certain Factors Important to Understanding Our Financial Condition and Results of Operations-Deerfield Facility" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Cash Requirements" for details on the structure and terms of our 2010 financing with Deerfield.
 The estimated fair value of our outstanding debt, excluding our 2010 financing with Deerfield, was as follows (in thousands):

-March 31, December 31, 2011
+ıne 30, 2012 D ecember 31, 2011

-Equipment lines of credit \$ 8,430 \$ 10,066
+Equipment lines of credit \$ 6,789 \$ 10,066

-Silicon Valley Bank loan 77,884 77,835
+Silicon Valley Bank loan 77,932 77,835

-Total \$86,314 \$ 87,901
+Total \$ 84,721 \$ 87,901

-At March 31, 2012 and December 31, 2011, the book value of our debt outstanding, including our 2010 financing with Deerfield, was \$182.1 million and \$181.5 million, respectively.
+At June 30, 2012 and December 31, 2011, the book value of our debt outstanding, including our 2010 financing with Deerfield, was \$182.7 million and \$181.5 million, respectively.
 Our payment commitments associated with these debt instruments are fixed during the corresponding terms and comprise interest payments, principal payments or a combination thereof.
 The fair value of our debt will fluctuate with movements of interest rates, increasing in periods of declining rates of interest, and declining in periods of increasing rates of interest.